Suicide, often increasing among youth, linked with infant feeding practices

 It is not difficult to think of reasons why the condition of the blood-brain barrier is important to mental health, especially as the child grows older.
 The brain is particularly vulnerable to damage by toxins, which is why the barrier evolved among animals, including homo sapiens.
 Lack of a normally-effective barrier is likely to go unnoticed during the relatively sheltered existence of early childhood; but harmful levels of toxins can accumulate in the brain over the years due to a compromised barrier, especially by the time a youth has spent more time in the outside world engaging in exposure-increasing activities -- such as those related to vehicles, alcohol consumption, and many occupations.

-According to the ATSDR, "Depending on dose and duration, PCBs can disrupt the production and disposition of thyroid hormones at a variety of levels;"48 and also, "it is agreed that the potential exists for these compounds (PCBs) to affect the synthesis, secretion, transport, binding, action, or elimination of natural hormones in the body...."49 Dioxins, also, have been found to have adverse hormonal effects.50 According to a publication of the National Academies Press, it has been found in animal testing that lactational exposure to dioxins reduces the weight of and secretions of the pituitary gland;51 the pituitary gland produces hormones that control the hormonal balance in the body50 as well as production of sex hormones.52
+According to the ATSDR, "Depending on dose and duration, PCBs can disrupt the production and disposition of thyroid hormones at a variety of levels;"48 and also, "it is agreed that the potential exists for these compounds (PCBs) to affect the synthesis, secretion, transport, binding, action, or elimination of natural hormones in the body...."49 Dioxins, also, have been found to have adverse hormonal effects.50 According to a publication of the National Academies Press, it has been found in animal testing that lactational exposure to dioxins reduces the weight of and secretions of the pituitary gland;51 the pituitary gland plays an important role in balancing hormone levels in the body50,51a as well as in production of sex hormones.52

-As a general indication of the strong relevance of the pituitary gland to suicidal tendencies, it is noteworthy that, in the 2002 National Academies book, Reducing Suicide: a National Imperative,53 the index includes the word "pituitary" in eight different places, in addition to three appearances of the abbreviation HPA, in which the P stands for pituitary.
+As a general indication of the strong relevance of the pituitary gland to suicidal tendencies, it is noteworthy that, in the 2002 National Academies book, Reducing Suicide: a National Imperative,53 the index includes the word "pituitary" in eight different places.
 One of the book's findings was, "Dysregulation of one of the body’s primary stress response systems, the hypothalamic-pituitary-adrenal (HPA) axis, appears associated with suicidality across psychiatric diagnoses."
 We do not need to go into detail in order to understand that functioning of the pituitary gland is significantly related to mental health in ways that are relevant to suicide.
 Bear in mind (from above) that breastfed infants are exposed to toxins that reduce the size and secretions of the pituitary gland, with the toxins being received in doses many times in excess of established safe levels (Section 2.b).
 This should be seen as relevant to a discussion of suicide rates.

 Symptoms of hypopituitarianism include depression, low mood, nausea, and exhaustion.54 Clearly, these are feelings (very possibly resulting from lactational exposure to dioxins) that, if continued, are not conducive to making a person look forward to continuing life.

-Aside from sexual effects that could be related to suicidal tendencies, many studies have found that lower testosterone is also associated with depression,59 another risk factor for suicide.
+Aside from effects related to hormonal imbalances and thereby to suicidal tendencies, many studies have found that lower testosterone is also associated with depression,59 another risk factor for suicide.
 Anxiety and decreased quality of life are other outcomes, reasonably related to suicidality, that have been associated with lowered testosterone.60

 It should be emphasized that testosterone-reducing effects of PCBs and dioxins, and those toxins' effects on the blood-brain barrier and pituitary gland, are well substantiated.
 And we should remember that